 Over its long production life, the Ford Model T decreased in price by about 2.8 per cent per year and finishing up costing $360 by the end of production in 1927.
 To replicate that sort of performance, the Tesla Model 3 would end up starting out at its expected £40,000 price and falling to only £15,000 by 2034.
 Although the costs of batteries and electric motors are likely to fall significantly, such an overall fall in vehicle price seems highly unlikely in the 21st century.

 What about EV running costs?

 In terms of running costs, the UK’s Vehicle Certification Agency (VCA) has calculated that the most affordable cars in 2015 were EVs.

 The Volkswagen Up, Citroën C-Zero and Peugeot iOn cost approximately £330 over 12,000 miles, while the much larger and more powerful Tesla Model S running costs would come to approximately £500 per 12,000 miles.

 This is quite a significant saving compared to conventional petrol and diesel vehicles, where the overall market average for yearly running cost in the passenger segment last year was £1,300.

 More EVs on our roads will reduce emissions

-As well as the impact on their wallets, vehicle history check company HPI says that 71 per cent of UK car buyers rated CO2 emissions as a factor which influenced their purchasing decision.
+As well as the impact on their wallets, vehicle history check company HPI says that 71% of UK car buyers rated CO2 emissions as a factor which influenced their purchasing decision.
 Obviously, the level of CO2 emissions in the atmosphere has impacted pattern of the world’s weather; increasing the intensity and frequency of heatwaves, floods, droughts and storms.

 In 2013, domestic and international transport accounted for 26 per cent of UK and 29 per cent of US greenhouse gas emissions, so vehicle technology which can significant reduce carbon emissions will be very important.